lawmurray/doxide/docs/installation.md

     [Checksum](https://download.indii.org/win/doxide.exe.sha256) for the download above.

 ??? info "Windows Subsystem for Linux"
-    You can use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and follow the instructions for your chosen Linux distribution above.
+    You can use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and follow the instructions for Linux above.

 Then install [MkDocs][mkdocs] and [Material for MkDocs][material].
 For this you will need a working [Python](https://python.org) installation; if you are using [Chocolatey](https://chocolatey.org), a simple way is `choco install python`.
 Then install:
 ```